acl-org/aclrollingreview/cfp.md

 In all cases, *all* authors are fully responsible for the correctness of their methods, results, and writing.
 They should check for potential plagiarism, both of text and code.

-The text of the submissions should be addressed exclusively to the human readers.
-Submissions with any hidden attempts at a prompt injection will be desk rejected.
+The full text of the submissions should be addressed exclusively to the human readers, and clearly visible to them.
+Submissions attempting to manipulate their machine 'readers', e.g. via prompt injections, may be desk rejected.
+The same goes for the camera-ready versions of papers to be published in ACL Anthology; papers with attempts at manipulation may have to be retracted.

+Reviewers found to rely on generative models in violation of publication ethics policy are included under the current definition of ['highly irresponsible' reviewers](https://2025.emnlp.org/reviewer-policies), and can be [sanctioned](https://www.aclweb.org/adminwiki/images/d/d3/ACL_Peer_Review_Committee_Report2_Incentives_May_2025.pdf), including a temporary ban from (re-)submitting at ACL venues.

 ### Limitations (required section)